magento/devdocs/guides/v2.1/cloud/cdn/cloud-vcl-custom-snippets.md

 -  If you want to override values and settings from the [default Fastly VCL snippets](https://github.com/fastly/fastly-magento2/tree/master/etc/vcl_snippets), we recommend creating a new snippet with updated values and code with a higher priority value of `100`.
 You should not try to override default VCLs.

--  When you create and manage custom VCL snippets, make sure that you are using the credentials for the correct environment to avoid changing the wrong Fastly service configuration.
+-  When you manage customm VCL snippets, verify that you are using the correct Fastly API key and service ID for the project environment to avoid modifying the wrong Fastly service configuration.

 #### Step 1: Locate the active VCL  version {#list}